2023 Ambassadors Conference

 If chosen, what would I be committing to?

-2. Be prepared to present and advocate for one of your class’s grantees to receive further funding.
+2. Be prepared to present and advocate for one of your class’s grantees to receive further funding and to work together as part of the Philanthropy Lab Advisory Board to select which organizations will receive one of three $50,000 grants.

-4. Review information on all grantees the week prior to the conference to prepare for presentations and debates.
+3. Review information on all potential grantees prior to the conference to prepare for presentations and debates.

 at the Ambassadors conference?